FujiwaraChoki/MoneyPrinterV2/docs/AffiliateMarketing.md

 Here are some features that are planned for the future:

 - [ ] Scrape more information about the product, to be able to create a more detailed pitch.
+- [ ] Join online communities related to the product, and post a pitch (with a link to the product) there.